Staff and Faculty Success

 • Adopt a regularly administered, university-wide, comprehensive climate survey to establish benchmarks and goals for success at the unit level and provide the resources to analyze the data

-• Establish mechanisms of support, consultation and coaching for continuous improvement in pursuit of a campus that is physically and psychologically safe and free of harassment and incivility
+• Establish mechanisms of support, consultation and coaching for continuous improvement in pursuit of a campus community that is physically and psychologically safe and free of harassment and incivility

 • Improve communications and administrative practices and systems to provide information when desired and needed to create a greater sense of agency and empowerment